Fly, Eagles Fly: How two Mummers gave Philadelphia an anthem

 For the fans, by the fans

-Mansure grew up playing football in his Upper Darby backyard with the $12.99 Eagles helmet his mom bought from Sears.
+Mansure grew up playing football in his Upper Darby backyard with the $12.99 Eagles helmet his mother bought from Sears.
 He listened to his father’s stories about the old-time Eagles and learned how painful sports can be when the same Raiders player intercepted Ron Jaworski three times in the Super Bowl.
 The fight song was recorded for Eagles fans by Eagles fans.

 “We were them,” Saunders said.
 “We were the ambassadors of the fan base.
 We were just like the fans because that’s what we were.
 Big fans.
 We were like the 700 Level fan.
 Just like them.
 We felt the bad times and felt the good times.”

-The Eagles brought the Pep Band onto the field in 1998 as they played the fight song to rev up the crowd before kickoff.
+The Eagles brought the Pep Band onto the field in 1998 as it played the fight song to rev up the crowd before kickoff.
 A year later, the team started playing the song on the Vet’s speakers after each touchdown.
-The Eagles won just three games in Andy Reid’s first season but it was the start of a football revival.
+The Eagles won just three games in Andy Reid’s first season, but it was the start of a football revival.
 The song took off just like the team.

 “It’s a rally cry,” Mansure said.
 “That’s all it is.
 A rally cry.
 People want to scream it.
 It’s grandiose.
 We lucked out.
-We all went to school for music and we’re known for doing a fight song in a pep band.
+We all went to school for music, and we’re known for doing a fight song in a pep band.
 I don’t want to put myself down, but we thought we’d be playing for Harry Connick.”

 They never played for Connick, but the song is played on Sundays for nearly 70,000 people.
 They appear regularly on local TV shows, have traveled with the team to three Super Bowls, still work the tailgates before kickoff, and play events throughout the year.
 The Pep Band even played a few funerals for the true diehards.